wazerstar/ReservedCpuSets/README.md

 ### Example 1

 ``111111111110`` corresponds to the bitmask for reserving the last 11 cores on a 12 core system.
 Converting the bitmask to hexal little endian results in ``FFE``.
 Converting that value to hexal big endian results in ``FE0F``.
-Hence the registry value of ``FE,0F,00,00,00,00,00,00``.
+Hence, the registry value of ``FE,0F,00,00,00,00,00,00``.

 ### Example 2

-``11100000`` corresponds to the bitmask for reserving the last 3 cores on a 8 core system.
+``11100000`` corresponds to the bitmask for reserving the last 3 cores on an 8 core system.
 Converting the bitmask to hexal little endian results in ``E0``.
 Converting that value to hexal big endian results in ``E0``.
-Hence the registry value of ``E0,00,00,00,00,00,00,00``.
+Hence, the registry value of ``E0,00,00,00,00,00,00,00``.

----

-Since the registry value originates from an affinity bitmask, I have confirmed that it can be customized instead of the confiruation being limited to the last N consecutive cores.
+Since the registry value originates from an affinity bitmask, I have confirmed that it can be customized instead of the configuration being limited to the last N consecutive cores.
 Below is an example of ``10101010``.

 ![custom-bitmask.png](./img/custom-bitmask.png)